galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 We would now like to answer the question "What are the micro-organisms doing?" or "Which functions are performed by the micro-organisms in the environment?".

 In the metatranscriptomics data, we have access to the genes that are expressed by the community.
-We use that to identify the genes, associate them with a function, build pathways, etc., to investigate the functional part of the community, using **HUMAnN2** ({% cite franzosa2018species %}). **HUMAnN2** is a pipeline developed for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data.
+We can use that to identify genes, their functions, and build pathways, etc., to investigate their contribution to the community using **HUMAnN2** ({% cite franzosa2018species %}). **HUMAnN2** is a pipeline developed for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data.

 To identify the functions made by the community, we do not need the rRNA sequences, specially because they had noise and will slow the run.
 We will then use the output of **SortMeRNA**, but also the identified community profile from **MetaPhlAn2**.
 This will help **HUMAnN2** to focus on the know sequences for the identified organisms.